aiidateam/aiida-core/docs/source/verdi/verdi_user_guide.rst

 ``verdi completioncommand``
 +++++++++++++++++++++++++++

-Prints the string to be copied and pasted to the bahrc in order to allow for autocompletion of the verdi commands.
+Prints the string to be copied and pasted to the bashrc in order to allow for autocompletion of the verdi commands.

 ``verdi computer``